ParthAhuja14/odd_even/README.md

 Second Innings:
 Player 2 (bat): 5
 Player 1 (bowl): 6 → Not out → Score = 5 → Player 2 wins!

+💡 Features

+Fun 2-player gameplay
+Mimics street cricket toss and gameplay
+Turn-based logic using Python
+Easy CLI-based interaction

+🚀 Getting Started
+🔧 Requirements
+Python 3.x

+▶️ Run the Game
+python odd_even.py

+🧑‍💻 Author
+Parth Ahuja
+📧 parthahuja037@gmail.com

+📜 License
+Licensed under the MIT License

+🌟 Star this repo if you like the game!

+---

+Let me know if you'd like:
+- Emoji-rich version for GitHub trending page
+- A YouTube demo link or visuals section
+- To make this into a web or mobile app in future

+Happy gaming! 🏏🕹️